Near-death studies: Recognition and criticism

-The findings of NDE-research has been contested by several writers in the fields of psychology and neuroscience.
-Susan Blackmore has contested the findings of NDE-research, and has instead argued in favour of a neurological explanation.
+Skeptics have remarked that it is difficult to verify many of the anecdotal reports that are being used as background material in order to outline the features of the NDE.
 Psychologist Christopher French has reviewed several of the theories that have originated from the field of near-death studies.
 This includes theories that present a challenge to modern neuroscience by suggesting a new understanding of the mind-brain relationship in the direction of transcendental, or paranormal, elements.
 In reply to this French considers the conventional scientific understanding, and introduces several non-paranormal factors, as well as psychological theory, that might explain those near-death experiences that defy conventional scientific explanations.
 However, he does not rule out a future revision of modern neuroscience, awaiting new and improved research procedures.

-Jason Braithwaite, a Senior Lecturer in Cognitive Neuroscience in the Behavioural Brain Sciences Centre, University of Birmingham, issued an in-depth analysis and critique of the survivalist's neuroscience of some NDE researchers, concluding, "it is difficult to see what one could learn from the paranormal survivalist position which sets out assuming the truth of that which it seeks to establish, makes additional and unnecessary assumptions, misrepresents the current state of knowledge from mainstream science, and appears less than comprehensive in its analysis of the available facts."